-The active village of Selborne stands amidst fine Hampshire countryside with a public house, shops, church and primary school.
-The village is also renowned for its association with Gilbert White, the 18th century naturalist and is surrounded by scenery of outstanding natural beauty within the South Downs National Park.
-The larger centres of Petersfield and Alton collectively provide a range of facilities as well as mainline railway stations to London Waterloo.
-In addition, the A3 can be accessed at Liss providing a route to London and the south coast.
+Gracious Street is a small village lane leading out to open country and the village of Newton Valence yet close to the heart of the village.
+The village is renowned for its association with Gilbert White, the 18th Century naturalist and is surrounded by scenery of outstanding natural beauty lying at the foot of a beech covered hanger within the South Downs National Park.
+The larger centres of Alton, Liss and Petersfield provide a range of facilities including public houses and restaurants, sports centres and mainline railway stations to London Waterloo.
+Also, the A3 can be accessed at Liss (about four) miles) providing a route to London and the south coast.